nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* Small business owners in the crochet industry.
-* has a need to manage a significant number of contacts
+* Prefers efficient ways to manage customer lists.
-* prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
+* Values productivity and time-saving solutions.

+**User Needs and Preferences**:

+* Efficient Customer Management:
+  * Can organize and manage customer lists effectively.
+  * Prefers streamlined processes for handling customer information.
+  * Values tools that optimize workflows and save time.
+* Mobile Accessibility:
+  * Appreciates the ability to access customer information on the go.
+  * Values mobile-friendly features for managing orders and inquiries efficiently.
+* Data Security and Backup:
+  * Values secure access controls and data privacy compliance.
+  * Prefers applications with backup and synchronization capabilities for data integrity.

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app.
+* manage contacts faster than a typical mouse/GUI driven app.

 ### User stories